Computer Purchase Recommendations

 Windows Antivirus Software:Microsoft Security Essentials is available for download from Microsoft for free.
 Students are encouraged to uninstall trial-ware antivirus programs, and install Microsoft Security Essentials.

 Extra Battery:It is HIGHLY RECOMMENDED that you buy an extra battery when you purchase your laptop.
 A typical battery will last approximately 3 hours on a full charge when new, but as your battery ages, it will no longer hold a charge for as long.
 The classrooms in the law school do not have power outlets available for laptop use during classes or exams.
-NO AC POWER ADAPTERS WILL BE ALLOWED TO ANY STUDENT DURING EXAMS, which in some cases can take 4 hours or more.
-If you choose to take your exams on your laptop, you will definitely want a spare battery.
+AC POWER WILL NOT BE ALLOWED DURING SOME EXAMS, which in many cases can take 4 hours or more.
+If you choose to take your exams on your laptop, you will likely want a spare battery.

 If you have questions or need further information, contact the Law School IT Help Desk: (573) 884-7800 or MULawHelpDesk@missouri.edu